Apergot/linkedout/README.md

 # LinkedOut API

-A GraphQL API (Apollo Server) for a simple jobs platform.
-It includes multi-layered architecture (domain entities and value objects, application actions/services, infrastructure repositories), JWT authentication for end-users, and a superadmin API token for privileged admin operations.
-Job posts support search with rule-based ranking and filtering.
+A friendly GraphQL API (Apollo Server) for a lean jobs platform.
+It follows a clean, layered architecture (domain entities and value objects, application actions/services, infrastructure repositories) and ships with:
+- JWT auth for end‑users (signup/login)
+- Superadmin API token for privileged admin ops
+- Job post CRUD with authorization by company
+- Powerful search with ranking rules and filters

 ## Table of contents
 - Features